tim-minter/Practical-Machine-Learning/README.md

   }]
 }
 ```

-Check [here](https://cloud.ibm.com/apidocs/machine-learning#endpoint-url) for the correct endpoint for your region

 ## Next Steps
 There are many ways streaming (or flowing or "in motion") data can be analysed with a Machine Learning model.